TOP LIVE EVENTS

 The biggest party in the country is in New York, where the famous Macy's fireworks display have been taking place since 1976 and are broadcast live the nation.
 Department store Macy's have become synonymous with public holidays in New York - they also sponsor the annual Thanksgiving parade - and the tradition now is such that people will refer to the Macy's 4th July fireworks rather than mentioning New York, and everyone will automatically know where they're talking about.

-The main NYC 4th July fireworks this year will be launched from 2 barges moored just below the Brooklyn Bridge, as well as another 4 located in the area between E23rd and E42nd Streets.
+The main NYC 4th July fireworks this year will be launched from 5 barges on the East River, located between East 24th and 41st Streets.

 The best views are therefore in the north of Brooklyn and on the lower Manhattan and Queens waterfront areas.
 There are however potential viewing spots all across the city, this site has an excellent map with loads of possibilites, including bars and hotels with rooftop gardens: